Cavendish Square: Epstein statue and bridge

 In the 19th century, No.s 11, 12 and 13 on the middle of the northern range had become a convent with an interconnecting tunnel, under Dean's Mews.
 After damage in the London Blitz the nuns commissioned architect Louis Osman to restore the building and create a bridge between the two.
 He approached Jacob Epstein for a Virgin and Child that would "levitate" above the arch and specified that it should be cast in lead which was plentiful from the bombed roofs.
 However, Osman did not inform the mother superior that the sculptor was Jewish, which may have been an objection among some Catholics at the time.
-However, the Arts Council congratulated her on her "innovative choice of artist" and Epstein's work was unveiled in 1953.
-This work is Grade II* listed (protected in the mid-rarity category).
+The Arts Council congratulated her on her "innovative choice of artist" and Epstein's work was unveiled in 1953.
+The structure and artwork work is Grade II* listed.